Moonsong-Labs/double-zero/docs/block-explorer.md

-# Double Zero Block Explorer
+# Private Validium Block Explorer

-**A privacy-focused, access-controlled blockchain browser for the Double Zero implementation**
+**A privacy-focused, access-controlled blockchain browser for the Private Validium implementation**

 ## 📌 Overview

 > [!NOTE]
-> **Double Zero** Block Explorer is a customized version of
+> **Private Validium** Block Explorer is a customized version of
 > the [ZKsync Era Block Explorer](https://github.com/matter-labs/block-explorer) that introduces a layer of privacy and
 > access control.
 By implementing user **authentication and permission-based data restrictions**, it ensures that users
 > can access blockchain data according to their assigned permissions.